Milan721166/FoodExpress/README.md

 # FoodExpress - Online Food Delivery Platform
+For some issue deployed the backend folder from another repository
 ![FoodExpress Logo](https://sdmntprwestus2.oaiusercontent.com/files/00000000-3678-61f8-8911-2bae8a7a69f6/raw?se=2025-06-27T16%3A24%3A01Z&sp=r&sv=2024-08-04&sr=b&scid=02fbefd1-2855-5cbc-8b6e-7cbe3279dfa2&skoid=7399a3a4-0259-4d43-bcd6-a56ceeb4c28b&sktid=a48cca56-e6da-484e-a814-9c849652bcb3&skt=2025-06-27T11%3A37%3A36Z&ske=2025-06-28T11%3A37%3A36Z&sks=b&skv=2024-08-04&sig=bkGlPJjwyXz8t%2B6H/AN87amBkurV9ioXIH15J9pQQ%2BU%3D) <!-- Replace with your actual logo -->

 FoodExpress is a full-stack online food delivery platform that connects customers with local restaurants.
 Users can browse menus, place orders, and have food delivered to their doorstep.